aksCo/A-Digital-Marketing-Code-Refactor/README.md

 Changes were made to code provided by Bryan Wu.

-## License

-The last section of a good README is a license.
-This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, use [https://choosealicense.com/](https://choosealicense.com/)

 © 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.